 Talk

-• Ask them how you can help .
+• Ask them how you can help.
 You might have ideas about what they should or shouldn’t be doing but it's important to allow them to come to their own decisions without feeling pressured.

-• Remind them they are not alone and it is not their fault .
+• Remind them they are not alone and it is not their fault.
 Let them know that you are there for them and remind them, maybe even more than once, that they are not to blame.
-Ask if there is anyone else in their life they feel comfortable talking to about what has happened, and remind them that there is support available from both from LBSU and from other organisations if they want it.
+Ask if there is anyone else in their life they feel comfortable talking to about what has happened, and remind them that there is support available from both LBSU and from other organisations if they want it.

 Support

-• Educate yourself .
+• Educate yourself.
 This site has lots of information to help you and links to specialist services.
 It's important not to betray their trust by telling others about their experiences without their permission, but you can talk confidentially to and get specialist advice or support for yourself from external support services.

 Back